eliedaou/acanetsDev/phdstudents/_posts/2015-07-02-XiaobanWu.md

   - phdstudents
   - phdstudent4
 the_description: "Fill out information"
-excerpt: "This is a short excerpt about PHd student Xiaoban Wu."
+excerpt: "This is a short excerpt about PhD student Xiaoban Wu."
 myURL: '/~xwu'
 ---